Pennsylvania Department of Health

 (2) Effective July 1, 2024, the total number of hours of general nursing care provided in each 24-hour period shall, when totaled for the entire facility, be a minimum of 3.2 hours of direct resident care for each resident.

-3. Facility will make reasonable attempts to acquire new staff including job fairs, reviewing employee benefits, having assistance from regional recruiter, and looking at employee retention.
+4. Facility will make reasonable attempts to acquire new staff and to continue improving staff retention.

 Back to County Map